Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 git status
 ```

 This will display untracked files in red and will show some useful output confirming that nothing has been added.
-For example, if `git status` is run in the **Git Tutorial** folder, which now contains a file called **learning-git.txt**.
+For example, if [`git status`] is run in the **Git Tutorial** folder, which now contains a file called **learning-git.txt**.
 The output would look like this:

 ![Image of git status command being run for untracked files](git-status-untracked-files.png)

 The output will begin with "On branch main" which can be ignored for now.
 One of the files listed is one called **.DS_Store** that is automatically created by Mac OS X. This file contains information about system configurations, so should not be committed as part of the Git workflow.
 To make sure of this, a file called **.gitignore** should be made in the working directory.

-### .gitignore
+### Ignoring changes in Git

-The **.gitignore** file is a special file that generally lives in the root of the working directory.
+The **.gitignore** file is a special file that generally lives in the root of the repo.
 It contains a list of files and directories that are excluded from being tracked or committed by Git.
 This may include log files, particular modules, or (for Mac users) files like **.DS_Store**.
 It is recommended that these files be added to **.gitignore** before anything is committed.

 With **.gitignore** made and the **.DS_Store** file added, running `git status` will show the following output: